Parsons Boulevard station: Station layout

 This underground station has four tracks and two island platforms.
-F trains stop on the outer local tracks at all times while infrequent rush hour E trains stop on the center express tracks (four southbound and three northbound during the AM rush, and three southbound and four northbound during the PM rush).
+F trains stop on the outer local tracks at all times, while infrequent rush hour E trains stop on the center express tracks (four southbound and three northbound during the AM rush, and three southbound and four northbound during the PM rush).
+For local trains, the station is between Sutphin Boulevard to the west and 169th Street to the east.
+For express trains, the station is between Kew Gardens–Union Turnpike to the west and Jamaica–179th Street to the east.

 The platform and mezzanine columns are I-beams painted maroon-red and the wall tiles along the tracks have a vermilion trim-line with a black border and name tiles underneath them consisting of "PARSONS" in white lettering on a black background.
+The tile band is part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+As such, a different tile color was originally used at Jamaica–179th Street, the next express station to the east.
+The red tiles used at the Parsons Boulevard station were also used at 169th Street, the only local station between Parsons Boulevard and 179th Street.
 Some of the black columns separating the express tracks have white signs reading "Parsons" in black lettering.
-There is a usually unmanned signal tower on the southern end of the Manhattan-bound platform.
+There is a usually unstaffed signal tower on the southern end of the Manhattan-bound platform.

 Above the platforms is a full-length mezzanine that connects the two station entrances at either end.
 It allows free crossovers between directions, and has more staircases to the Jamaica-bound platform than the Manhattan-bound one because a crew office was built on the Manhattan-bound side.
 A free passageway, which allows people to walk through the mezzanine without having to pay a fare, connects the entrances at 153rd Street and Parsons Boulevard.
 At the Parsons Boulevard end of the station, there is a fenced off storage area.
 A pump station for draining water after floods is located at the geographical west end of the station at 153rd Street.